aws-powertools/powertools-lambda-python/docs/core/metrics.md

         yield
     ```

-### Inspecting metrics
+### Functional testing

-As metrics are logged to standard output, you can read stdoutput and assert whether metrics are present.
+As metrics are logged to standard output, you can read standard output and assert whether metrics are present.
 Here's an example using `pytest` with `capsys` built-in fixture:

-=== "pytest_metrics_assertion.py"
+=== "Assert single EMF blob with pytest.py"

 	```python hl_lines="6 9-10 23-34"
 	from aws_lambda_powertools import Metrics